netvc/testing/draft-ietf-netvc-testing.md

 ## Subjective viewing test

 A subjective viewing test is the preferred method of evaluating the quality.
 The subjective test should be performed as either consecutively showing the video sequences on one screen or on two screens located side-by-side.
 The testing procedure should normally follow rules described in {{BT500}} and be performed with non-expert test subjects.
 The result of the test could be (depending on the test procedure) mean opinion scores (MOS) or differential mean opinion scores (DMOS).
 Normally, confidence intervals are also calculated to judge whether the difference between two encodings is statistically significant.
+In certain cases, a viewing test with expert test subjects can be performed, for example if a test should evaluate technologies with similar performance with respect to a particular artifact (e.g. loop filters or motion prediction).
+Depending on the setup of the test, the output could be a MOS, DMOS or a percentage of experts, who preferred one or another technology.

 # Objective Metrics